 Created in 2015, the United Nations’ Sustainable Development Goals (SDGs) are a set of 17 goals that serve as a blueprint to achieve a better and more sustainable future for all.
 Shot@Life’s mission to increase access to lifesaving vaccines helps achieve Goal 3 — to ensure healthy lives and promote well-being for all at all ages — but it doesn’t end there.
 In this blog series, we will explore the interconnectedness of the SDGs, and how addressing access to global immunizations is also linked to addressing the other key global goals.

-These safe, innovative tools help protect people from deadly diseases that often do not have treatments.
+Safe, innovative tools such as vaccinations help protect people from deadly diseases that often do not have treatments.
 Moreover, they limit the spread of diseases in communities, allowing children to gather in public places like schools.

 UNICEF/Ijazah